zaynkorai/zaynkorai/README.md

 #### Gald to see you here!

-I am experienced in Software Development and Site Reliability Engineering.
+I am experienced in Software Development(Golang) and Site Reliability Engineering.
 Passionate about Development, Systems Reliability, Infrastructure automation, DevOps and Scalable architectures.
 Always have a keen interestautomating boring stuff.

 - 🔭 I’m currently working on ...